 March 13, 2025

-Join Us for an Intimate Evening of Music!
-You are cordially invited to a special musical soirée taking place Thursday evening, March 13th, a preview of a program the Knickerbocker Chamber Orchestra will be presenting in May.
+Guests were cordially invited to a special musical soirée that took place on Thursday evening, March 13th—a preview of a program the Knickerbocker Chamber Orchestra was set to present in May.

 March 21, 2024, 7:00 PM